TalalMJ/T5_Classification_Project/MVP.md

 # Classification of Customers Churn (MVP)
-The purpose of the classification is to understand the influence on the bank ustomers who are closing their accounts (Churn).
+##### The purpose of the classification is to understand the influence on the bank customers who are closing their accounts (Churn).

 ### Figure 1